eclipse-kura/kura/_posts/ref/2000-01-01-mqtt-namespace.md

 Next, the client will report the download progress to the platform by publishing, with QoS==2, one or more unsolicited messages.
-If HTTP header is not available, the device will report 50% as dp.download.progress for all the download process.
+If HTTP header is not available, the device will report 50% as dp.download.progress for all the download processes.
-The value of requester.client.id is the one of the last download or install request received.
+The value of requester.client.id is one of the last downloads or install request received.

 Download Notification: